appukuttan-shailesh/CONECT-INT_website/content/event/2022-11-28-CONECT-INT-brainhack/index.md

 publishDate: 2022-11-28 09:00:00
 ---

-# 2022-11_brainhack_DetecSpikMotifs: Automatic detection of spiking motifs in neurobiological data

 > TL;DR This project aims to develop a method for the automated detection of repeating spiking motifs, possibly noisy, in ongoing activity.
 Results are available on the shared repo: https://github.com/SpikeAI/2022-11_brainhack_DetecSpikMotifs